anaconda/anaconda-project/README.md

 ## `PROJECTDIR/.anaconda/project-local.yml`

-A project source directory can contain a `project.yml` file. `project.yml` contains items which are constant across machines and users; that is, it's intended to go in source control or to be distributed when you hand the project directory to someone else.
+This file contains state that is NOT shared across machines and users; it's scoped to the project directory and wouldn't go in source control.

 ## `PROJECTDIR/.anaconda/run/SERVICE_NAME`